MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 ```

 Copy the auto generated unique key into a text file, to avoid having to type it in on the host PC.
 Copy the text file with the key over to the host system.

 **Note**
 **Firewalls and debuggers**

-If you receive a pop-up message from the firewall, and you wish to use the debugger, unblock the types of networks that you desire.
+If you receive a pop-up message from the firewall, and you wish to use the debugger, check **all three** of the boxes.

 ![windows security alert - windows firewall has blocked some features of this app](images/debuglab-image-firewall-dialog-box.png)